drewfarris/mapreduce-archetype/README.md

 Quickly setup a MapReduce Maven artifact that includes:

- - Mapper and Reducer classes
+ - A single Job class with inner Mapper and Reducer classes
  - ...and the corresponding unit test classes based on MRUnit
  - job configuration
- - dependency setup using Cloudera's Hadoop dist
+ - dependency setup using Apache's Hadoop dist
  - a sample run script